lymphatic drainage werribee

 · Heart valve insufficiency or asthma due to heart problems, this is because MLD will put more pressure on the heart due to the increase in circulating fluid

-Please note to have the best effect, we recommend 3 treatments as close together as possible.
+• Please note to have the best effect, we recommend a minimum of 4 treatments as close together as possible.
 With 2 times a week providing the best results.
 Please understand that lymphatic drainage is not a one-off treatment.
 However if you are seeking lymphatic drainage massage for post surgical care, you can have MLD every day if required.
 Lymphatic drainage aids recovery and healing.

 Some people feel nothing during and/or after a treatment, or they may feel the effects the next day or two.